-Most of the time, what we see are spouses with bad feelings and a need to “settle accounts”.
-In Pennsylvania, filing for divorce as a “do it yourself” process (called a “pro se”) is a 3-step process with strict deadlines and forms that must be completed with 100% accuracy or will be returned.
-The simplest procedure is an uncontested divorce, in which you and your spouse come to an agreement on all issues.
-You begin the procedure by filing a Demand for Divorce, along with several supporting documents, including a marital settlement agreement that outlines the division of assets and any arrangements regarding children.
+Most of the time, spouses have bad feelings and need to “settle accounts”.
+In Pennsylvania, filing for divorce without an attorney (known as “pro se”) is a three-step process with strict deadlines and forms that must be completed accurately or they will be returned.
+The simplest procedure is an uncontested divorce, in which both spouses come to an agreement on all issues.
+This begins with filing a Demand for Divorce along with several supporting documents, including a marital settlement agreement that outlines the division of assets and any arrangements regarding children.

-When it comes to alimony in divorce mediation, the parties themselves discuss and decide, through the assistance and guidance of their divorce mediator, what is the appropriate amount of alimony to pay that is fair and realistic, after considering their respective post-divorce budgets.
-Spouses who need to hire an attorney to represent them will generally begin the filing process first, as the first step toward divorce before resolving issues related to finances and children.
+When it comes to alimony in divorce mediation, the parties themselves discuss and decide what is the appropriate amount of alimony to pay that is fair and realistic after considering their respective post-divorce budgets.
+Spouses who need to hire an attorney to represent them will generally begin the filing process first as the first step toward divorce before resolving issues related to finances and children.
 After both spouses reach an agreement on issues related to the divorce, a Pennsylvania divorce lawyer can help with the drafting of a marriage agreement.
 The Unified Judicial System of Pennsylvania has a legal glossary that you may find useful if you decide to divorce and information on how to represent yourself in a divorce.

-Filing for divorce is never pleasant, but if you have the right assistance or knowledge, you will be prepared to start your divorce.
-Divorce will also be granted when the defendant has been in a psychiatric institution for a serious mental problem for at least 18 months before the divorce is initiated, and will likely remain in the institution for at least 18 months after the divorce has been initiated.
+Filing for divorce is never pleasant but if you have the right assistance or knowledge, you will be prepared to start your divorce.
+Divorce will also be granted when the defendant has been in a psychiatric institution for a serious mental problem for at least 18 months before the divorce is initiated and will likely remain in the institution for at least 18 months after the divorce has been initiated.
 As with alimony, the court must be asked to divide marital assets as part of the divorce lawsuit before the court finally grants the divorce.
-You must also file a Divorce Demand Form This form is the actual request for your divorce to be recorded in court.
+You must also file a Divorce Demand Form which is actually your request for your divorce to be recorded in court.

 When you file for divorce, unless your divorce is simple, you will need to attach a legally binding marriage agreement to file the divorce in the county court.
-That's why you shouldn't delay and consult a local divorce lawyer in your county as soon as possible to help you with your legal divorce options.
+That's why it's important not to delay and consult a local divorce lawyer in your county as soon as possible to help you with your legal options.
 If you're not sure which path to take, first assess whether divorce mediation is right for your situation before turning to opposing lawyers.
-After the application has been filed, you have the option to complete your divorce, either by hiring opposing lawyers or through divorce mediation, that is, if your spouse also agrees to mediate.
+After filing an application for divorce, you have the option of completing your divorce either by hiring opposing lawyers or through divorce mediation, provided that your spouse also agrees.